Vajont Dam: Reconstruction

-The dam today and memorials
+Memorials and public access

-In recent years, revival of interest has occurred both by researchers with specialist interest and sightseers.
+Both researchers with specialist interest and sightseer have revived interest in the dam.
 The dam, now owned by ENEL, was partially opened to the public in 2002 with guided tours and access to the walkway along the top and other locations.
 In September 2006, an annual noncompetitive track event, called "Paths of Remembrance", was inaugurated, which allows participants to access some locations inside the mountain.
 On 12 February 2008, in launching the International Year of Planet Earth, UNESCO cited the Vajont Dam tragedy as one of five "cautionary tales" caused by "the failure of engineers and geologists".

 For 2013, on the occasion of the 50th anniversary of the disaster, the region Veneto set aside one million euros for safety works and recovery of tunnels inside the mountain, which were part of the Colomber Road (the old national road 251).
-The memorial church in Longarone—constructed in spite of the strong opposition of the surviving parish priest — was built by architect Giovanni Michelucci.
+The memorial church in Longarone—constructed in spite of the strong opposition of the surviving parish priest—was built by architect Giovanni Michelucci.